cloke/peel/README.md

 ### Branch
 - [ ] Add ability to create a branch
 - [ ] Add ability to delete a branch
+  - [ ] Single branch (currently have to select check box.
+If only one branch then checkbox should not be needed.)
+      - [ ] Update strings to show singular
+  - [X] Multiple branchs
+    - [ ] Update strings to show plural
 - [ ] Use a property for selected branch and not the asterix in the name
 - [ ] Figure out git push.
 - [ ] On fresh install there might be an issue with adding a repo.
 They seem to only work after app restart.